meshr-net/meshr_win32/readme.txt

           +  %meshr%/etc/wlan/ folder contains *.xml files for Windows wireless profile configuration settings and *.wmic files for ip configuration settings.
-          +  %meshr%/etc/wifi file contains settings for default wireless adapter
+          +  %meshr%/etc/wifi.txt file contains settings for default wireless adapter

 ### Meshr feature list

   Automatic configuration

-   Meshr runs automatic configuration script during installation (it is %meshr%/defaults.bat).
+   Meshr runs automatic configuration script during installation (it is %meshr%/defaults.bat batch file).
 More info

   Automatic updates

-   Meshr does checks for updates every 24 hours.
+   Meshr does checks for updates every 24 hours (it is %meshr%/update.bat batch file).
 It checks last version tag in git and downloads it if it is new.
 It also updates ipkg software list.

 ### How it works?